paulaked/data25-visualisations/README.md

+Hello!
+Below you will see the task in hand.
+I am using the data set 'Amazon Top 50 Best Selling Books' available here https://www.kaggle.com/sootersaalu/amazon-top-50-bestselling-books-2009-2019

 # data25-visualisations

 Task:
 - Create your own branch for this repo and commit & push your work to it frequently with good commit messages.